 SOFT GOSSIP by Claire Tolan

-Experience immersive performances created and led by the artist and programmer Claire Tolan.
+Two immersive sound performances created and led by the artist and programmer Claire Tolan.

 Claire Tolan is an artist and programmer who works with the sounds of ASMR.
 Participate in two shared sound performances created and led by Tolan live in Stockholm.

 ASMR (Autonomous Sensory Meridian Response) is a term that describes a physical sensation: euphoria or deep calm, sometimes a tingling in the body.
 In recent years an online audience of millions has grown, dedicated to watching the work of designers and content creators who try to trigger this feeling in their viewers.
 WEIRD SENSATION FEELS GOOD (open until November 1, 2020 and also available to experience virtually) is the first museum exhibition dedicated to this feeling and the emerging field of creativity that has grown up around it.

 SOFT GOSSIP by Claire Tolan comprises two immersive ASMR performances: Many Tongues in the Evening: Chorus and One Tongue in the Morning: Meditation.
 Both performances explore the themes of hospitality, riddles and gossip, as well as the discipline, intimacy, and close-contact of close-listening.
 The sunset performance on October 2nd features a whisper chorus while the sunrise meditation on October 3rd is a solo performance.